hm91hassan/image-optimizer-laravel/README.md

 ```

-# Setup
+# Usage

-## 1.1 ) if you are using Laravel before version 5.4, manually register the service provider in your config/app.php file
+## 1 ) if you are using Laravel before version 5.4, manually register the service provider in your config/app.php file

 ```php
 Luova\ImageOptimizer\ImageOptimizerServiceProvider::class,
 ```

-## 1.2 ) Here's how you can use it:
+## 2 ) Here's how you can use it:

 ```php